katsuhirohonda/simple-aicommits/README.md

 # simple-aicommits

-A simple CLI tool that generates commit messages from git diffs using Claude AI.
+A simple CLI tool that generates commit messages from git diffs using Claude AI, OpenAI, or Gemini.

 ## Installation